containerd/containerd/docs/cri/config.md

   # 'plugins."io.containerd.grpc.v1.cri".cni' contains config related to cni
   [plugins."io.containerd.grpc.v1.cri".cni]
-    # bin_dir is the directory in which the binaries for the plugin is kept.
+    # bin_dir is the directory in which the binaries for the plugin are kept.
     bin_dir = "/opt/cni/bin"

     # conf_dir is the directory in which the admin places a CNI conf.